HimanshuSingal/dictionary_hashing/README.md

 Description of various files

-testdictionary.cpp is the implementaion file inventory.h consists of the record class which has to be inserted in dictionary. dictionary_hash.h is the header file for dictionary openhashing.h is the header file for hashing with collision method linear probing and double hashing chainhashing.h is for hashing using chaining as collision avoiding technique.
+testdictionary.cpp is the implementaion file\ninventory.h consists of the record class which has to be inserted in dictionary. dictionary_hash.h is the header file for dictionary openhashing.h is the header file for hashing with collision method linear probing and double hashing chainhashing.h is for hashing using chaining as collision avoiding technique.